-Terminal Security
+Ferminal Security

-When the system operator initiates execution of the communications control program, the CCP attempts to inform each terminal in the system that the information system is now available for use.
-If you have specified that no security feature be built into your system, each terminal can now be used to issue program requests and other commands of the system.
-On the other hand, if you are concerned with security of access to the system, you can indicate that a password feature be included in the communications control program.
-The valid password for the current run is established by the system operator when he starts execution of the communications control program.
+If you are concerned with security of access to the system, you can indicate that a password feature be included in the communications control program.
+The valid password for the current run is established by the system operator when he or she starts execution of the communications control program.
 You might change that password on every run, or retain it for days or even weeks.
 In any case, only operators who know the password are permitted access to the system.

 In a system with password protection, no requests are accepted from a terminal until its operator presents the current password, and the communications control program verifies it.
-Once an operator signs on with the password, he can make any number of requests without repeating it.
-If the operator is not always at his terminal and if other, possibly unauthorized, persons could gain access to that terminal, he should sign off the terminal anytime he leaves it.
-When he has signed off, the communications control program requires any further use of the terminal to be accompanied by the password.
+Once an operator signs on with the password, he or she can make any number of requests without repeating it.
+If the operator is not always at his or her terminal and if other, possibly unauthorized, persons could gain access to that terminal, he or she should sign off the terminal anytime he or she leaves it.
+When he or she has signed off, the communications control program requires any further use of the terminal to be accompanied by the password.